 A story we tell ourselves about the person we are.
 This narrative is made up of the good times, positive experiences as well as some of wounding, upsetting experiences.
 Some have gone through the unintentional wounds of life that are unavoidable and others have been intentionally hurt by people who have inflicted harm due to their own inner demons.

 Survivors of trauma, loss or neglect often have scars, and when offered the opportunity to heal, are incredibly resourceful in moving forward, rebuilding a sense of self and creating lives of beauty and meaning.
-Regardless of history, every individual can gain from the occasional parenting book and tips in understanding they way their families function so they can show up optimally.
+Regardless of history, every individual can gain from the occasional parenting book and tips in understanding their current patterns and ways their family functions so they can show up optimally.

 Since there's no such thing as having a perfectly balanced, 100% attuned home environment and community life, we've all got our blind spots to look at.
 One of my greatest passions is in helping parents notice if they may be (unconsciously) recreating an old dynamics and getting stuck in the past instead of freshly stepping into the possibilities that lie ahead in their present life.